dojo/docs/dojox/grid/EnhancedGrid/plugins/Exporter.rst

     },

     beforeContentRow: function(/* object */argObj){
-      //Overrided from _ExportWriter
+      //Overridden from _ExportWriter
       //For each column,
       //	get the cell data of the current row, and format them with _formatCSVCell
-      //Join these cell data together with the separater.
+      //Join these cell data together with the separator.
       //Save the result.
       //return false, because we don't need to go into the row.
 Thus improves the performance.
     },

     handleCell: function(/* object */arg_obj){
       // summary:
-      //		Overrided from _ExportWriter
+      //		Overridden from _ExportWriter
       //Check if arg_obj.isHeader is true.
 We have already handled content cells in the above function,
       //here we only need to deal with the header cells.
       //You can get the header name by arg_obj.cell.name.
     },

     toString: function(){
-      //Overrided from _ExportWriter
+      //Overridden from _ExportWriter
       //Join all the saved result together and return.
     }
   });